fbpx

 1. Dark chocolate

-Here goes some good news.
+Here is some good news.
 Dark chocolate is actually good for your periods.
 A study that was conducted found that magnesium reduces the intensity of pre-menstrual stress.
 Dark chocolate contains high levels of magnesium and is thereby appropriate during menstruation.

 1. Yoghurt